-Paramotor Endurance is a new format with emphasis on navigation and endurance in such new correlation, which would allow a lot of flying and fun without too much restrictions, stressful economy elements and with focus on real practical values, to promote development of pilots' flying skills, ground skills and flight planning skills on a new level.
+Paramotor Endurance is a new format with emphasis on navigation and endurance in such a new correlation, which would allow a lot of flying and fun without too much restrictions, stressful economy elements and with focus on real practical values, to promote development of pilots' flying skills, navigation skills, take-off/landing skills, ground skills and flight planning/weather planning skills on a new level.

-Paramotor Endurance format has been developed in Estonia from 2010 and after testing different approaches in competition practice, completely new and fascinating format has born.
+In Estonia we have started with development of Paramotor Endurance format in 2010 and after testing different approaches in competition practice, completely new and fascinating format has born.

-Final outcome has been surprising, as all pilots who ever took part in our events so far, have been completely addicted to this adventure, regardless of the results.
+Final outcome has been surprising, as all pilots who ever took part in our events so far, have been completely addicted to this adventure, regardless of their personal results.

-Naturally this format will continue to grow and develop from existing framework.

-Here are some of the most important features of a Paramotor Endurance format at this time:
+Naturally this format will continue to grow and develop from existing framework but here are some of the most important features of a Paramotor Endurance format at this time:

-- •Huge competition area (nearly 3000 km2), preferably island, with minimal restrictions and no fly zones. - •A lot of flying over the spectacular and variable terrain. - •Strong focus on personal weather planning, airborne decisions and practical paramotoring skills. - •Free choice of balancing the task flying of max 7 hours per day and resting, within the task window of 15 hours daily. - •Besides basic turnpoint hunt, different navigation elements and variety of interesting bonus tasks included for the best selection of options to the pilot: snake, ring, oval, eclipse, star navigation, combined with pre-set timed navigation etc. - •Bonuses for economy and precision elements. - •No disqualification for outlandings but instead bonuses for controlled landings and takeoffs in dedicated fields and turnpoints. - •Free choice of equipment without any technical restrictions, even in the middle of the race. - •Unlimited pitstops by pilot's choice. - •Unlimited use of electronics, GPS's, tablets, communication devices and other technology.

-- •Minimum of penalties.

-- •Any assistance and chase teams allowed.

-- •Possibility for extra bonuses for surprise task and public performance elements.
+- •Huge competition area of Saaremaa island (nearly 3000 km2), surrounded by the sea and beach areas, with minimal restrictions and no fly zones. - •A lot of flying over the spectacular and variable terrain. - •Strong focus on personal weather planning, airborne decisions and practical paramotoring skills. - •Free choice of balancing the task flying of max 7 hours per day and resting, within the time window of 15 hours daily. - •Besides basic turnpoint hunt, different navigation elements and variety of interesting bonus tasks will be included for the best selection of options to the pilot: snake, ring, oval, eclipse, star navigation, combined with pre-set timed navigation etc. - •Bonuses for economy and precision elements. - No disqualification for outlandings but instead bonuses for controlled landings and takeoffs in dedicated fields and turnpoints. - •Free choice of equipment without any technical restrictions, even in the middle of the race. - •Unlimited pitstops by pilot's choice. - •Unlimited use of electronics, GPS's, tablets, communication devices and other technology. - Minimum of penalties. - •Any assistance and chase teams allowed. - •Possibility for extra bonuses for surprise tasks and public performance elements.